'Education is not the learning of facts, but the training of the mind to think.'

 Unlike André's parents the educational system in the 21st century could never bring forth such a talent.
 Firstly, because it is incapable of making provisions for someone who doesn't possess high order reading skills.
 Secondly, because it doesn't value let alone foster creative talent like a talent for garden design.

+"Wrong, Do it again!"
+"If you don't eat yer meat, you can't have any pudding.
 How can you have any pudding if you don't eat yer meat?"

 Another Brick in The Wall (Part 2) by Pink Floyd